cybercuffs/Mobile-IR/A-hunt/REAME.md

+# A-hunt

-# A-hunt is a tool to collect IR data from Android devices
+A tool to collect IR data from Android devices

 Prerequisites: